007cod/VisionST/README.md

 ## Introduction
 VisionST coordinates cross-modal traffic prediction with interactive geo-image encoding.
-Notably, we show that spatiotemporal graphs can be patched on the spatial dimension, effectively reducing complexity in attention.

 <p align="center">
 <img src="./images/framework.png" height = "300" alt="" align=center />